cpfaff/aggregator/README.md

 ## Overview

-The Dataset Management Platform is designed to catalog and manage scientific datasets and their providers.
+Aggregator is designed to catalog and manage scientific datasets and their providers.
 It allows users to browse datasets, administrators to manage user access, and provides a comprehensive API for integration with other systems.